vuejs/vue-test-utils/docs/pt-br/api/wrapper-array/update.md

 # update()

-Força a atualização e redesenho do componente Vue de cada embrulho do array.
+Força a atualização e redesenho do componente Vue de cada wrapper do array.

 Se for chamado a partir de um componente Vue, força a atualização de cada componente do array.